|Course Code||Course Title||CRICOS Code||Campus||Duration||Material Fees||Indicative Tuition Fees||Promotion Tuition Fees*|

 The information contained in this document is current at the time of printing and is subject to change without notice.
+Fees are subject to change without notice.
 Please check all conditions at the time of enrolment.

-Overseas Student – a student granted an initial visa to attend and study at Salford College.
+International Student – a student granted an international student visa to study in Australia.

 Local International Student – a student granted an initial visa to attend another Australian educational institution and wants to extend or change the conditions to that visa by enrolling at Salford College.

-Local Student – a student who is an Australian Citizen and/or permanent resident enrolled at the College.
+Local Student – a student who is an Australian Citizen and/or permanent resident enrolled at the Institute.

-Packaged Course – where a student is enrolled in a package of courses at the College.
+Packaged Course – where a student is enrolled in a package of courses at the Institute

 Student Default occurs when any of the following happens:

-- a student fails to commence their course on the agreed start date; or
+- A Student not commencing a course on the agreed start date;

-- a student cancels their enrolment in a course (this includes withdrawal from the course before its completion);
+- A Student cancelling their enrolment in a course (this includes an abandonment of the course before its completion);

-- a student fails to pay an amount they were liable to pay to the provider, directly or indirectly, in order to study a course; or
+- A Student failing to pay an amount he or she was liable to pay to the provider, directly or indirectly, in order to undertake a course;

-- student breaches a condition of their student visa;
+- Student breaching a condition of his or her student visa; or

-The request for refund is made in writing to the Chief Executive Officer using Fee Refund Policy and Application (Form 15).
-The Application Fee of $ 250.00 is not refundable in any scenario.
+The request for refund is made in writing to the Chief Executive Officer using Fee Refund Policy and Application (Form 15, on the website).
+The Application Fee Aud $ 250.00 is not refundable in any scenario.